AngelaZhao06/CS30-Major-Project/proposal.md

 # Proposal

-For the major project I will create a Manic Shooter/danmaku game.
+For the major project I will create a bullet hell/danmaku game.
 Sorta like a Touhou copy.
 The player will be able to move around the screen to avoid enemy bullets while trying to shoot and eliminate the enemy.

 ## Needs To Have List